-The Dial House is a luxury bistro restaurant with rooms.
-A special place tucked away in the heart of the Norfolk countryside.
+The Dial House is a market place restaurant with 8 iconic bedrooms.
+A special spot, tucked away in the heart of the Norfolk countryside.
 Perfectly situated 30 minutes away from both the North Norfolk coastline and the Norfolk broads national park.
 Eight eclectically styled bedrooms, locally and proudly sourced seasonal food, including hand crafted afternoon teas, Sunday roasts and a daily changing set menu.
-Spa treatments can be arranged via our recommended freelance therapists and we host an in house retail wing which means ‘everything’s for sale’.
-Sister of Farmyard restaurant, Norwich.
-Both awarded two rosettes and feature in The Michelin Guide.
+Spa treatments can be arranged via our recommended freelance therapists and we host an in house retail wing ‘Objects’ which means ‘everything’s for sale’.

 The Dial House offers a knowledgeable, approachable and enthusiastic service style.
 We are always keen to create a unique event, invent a special dish or undertake an individual request.
 If we can do something to enhance your experience here we’d like to try and make it a reality.
 We won The Good Hotel Guide 2019 ‘Quirky Hotel’ award and enjoy living up to that label in all sorts of ways; We’re therefore also proud to host bespoke but affordable parties and weddings for people who want a more intimate and food lead affair.